cockroachlabs-field/cockroach-encrypted-stores/README.md

-# Selective Encryption for CockroachDB Stores
+# Selective Encryption for CockroachDB Tables

 *This tutorial walks through setting up two disks per node, with one disk encrypted and containing sensitive information and the other disk having plaintext data.*